nicksguru/commons-utils/README.md

 ## Usage

-Add BOM to your project's `pom.xml` picking the most recent version from [Maven Central](https://central.sonatype.com/namespace/guru.nicks.commons), then import as follows:
+Pick the most recent version from
+[Maven Central](https://central.sonatype.com/namespace/guru.nicks.commons), then use as follows:

 ```xml
 <dependencyManagement>